 (a) provide the Services with reasonable skill and care;

-(c) pursue the Claim only where, following completion of the Claim Assessment, We, in Our absolute discretion, determine that: (i) there is a realistic prospect of the Claim being successful; and (ii) the Claim is financially viable for Us to pursue,
+(c) pursue a Claim only where, following completion of the Claim Assessment, the Company, in its fair and reasonable discretion, determines that: (i) there is a realistic prospect of the Claim being successful; and (ii) the Claim is financially viable for the Company to pursue.

-(d) notify you promptly in the event that any additional information or documentation is required from you in connection with the claim;
+(d) notify the Client promptly in the event that any additional information or documentation is required from the Client in connection with a Claim;

-(e) in a timely fashion keep you informed as to the progress of the claim and respond to any reasonable enquiries from you in respect of the claim within the frequency set out in clause 22
+(e) in a timely fashion keep You informed as to the progress of the Claim and respond to any reasonable enquiries from You in respect of the Claim;

-3.2 Any dates agreed in respect of the performance of Our obligations under the Contract shall be estimates only.
+3.2 Any dates agreed in respect of the performance of the company‘s obligations under the Contract shall be estimates only.